ArticlesMonday 19th November 2018

 One often overlooked item of expense is the cost of car parking at a place of work.
 If you are a company director, it will be possible to claim for the cost of parking at or near your workplace.
 This can be paid for by your limited company without any personal tax implications.
 This expense is not available to the self-employed, unless assosiated with a temparory place of work.

 You have two options with your vehicles.
-1) Rent them to your business for an argreed mileage rate.
-2) Cliam a deduction for the actulal running costs.
-Claimig the actual running costs is where the greatest difference lies between operating as self-employed or as a Limited company and is covered in a seperate artice.
+1) Rent them to your business for an agreed mileage rate.
+2) Claim a deduction for the actual running costs.
+Claiming the actual running costs is where the greatest difference lies between operating as self-employed or as a Limited company and is covered in a separate article.

-Unless you are working as a locum it is unlikely you will have any significate business mileage to claim for.
-My prepfered choise is to rent to your business your car or van for 45p a mile, motorcycle 24p a mile or bicycle for 20p a mile.
-These rates have been agreed with the tax office and are for you to use.
+Unless you are working as a locum its unlikely you will have any significant business mileage to claim.
+However, when you do, the simplest option is for your business to pay you a mileage rate:car or van for 45p a mile, motorcycle 24p a mile or bicycle for 20p a mile.
+This is a tax deductible expense for your business.
 You will need to keep a diary of your journeys with the date, reason, location visited, and the number of miles travelled.
-You will then need to reimburse yourself based on the number of miles travelled at the rate for the type of vehicle you use.
-If you choose not to rememburse yourself you will need to notify to your accountant the jornies you want to claim for when annual accounts are prepared.

 Your second option is to have the business own a vehicle and pay for all the running costs of fuel, insurance, tax etc. This will increase the amount of paper work you will need to track to prepare your accounts.
 If you are self-employed you will need to apportion you motoring expenses between business and none business use.
-If you are driving 12,000 miles a year and 1,000 of those miles are for business 1/12th 8.3% of your motoring costs are allowed as a tax deduction.
+If you are driving 10,000 miles a year and 1,000 of those miles are for business, then 10% of your motoring costs are allowed as a tax deduction.

-If you are a company director, you will not need to apportion between business and none business mileage.
+If you are a company director, you will not need to apportion between business and non-business mileage.
 You will need to pay what is known as a benefit in kind.
-Benefit’s in kind often result in more personal tax to pay if that the tax you save by having a car owned by a Limited Company.
-Electric cars can often be very tax efficient if owned by a company and we will be covering this in a future article.
+Benefits in kind often result in more personal tax to pay and are generally not recommended.
+Electric cars can often be very tax efficient if owned by a company - see our article here.

 There is a grey area around training for new qualifications, particularly once a dentist has qualified.
 The initial cost of training a dentist to become qualified is not deductible against income, as the tax office consider this to be capital expenditure.
 When a qualified dentist attains new qualifications, such as a master’s degree in cosmetic dentistry, HMRC may well challenge the costs of obtaining that masters qualification as ‘capital’.
 They could disallow the expenditure on the basis that the training is for acquiring new skills and knowledge rather than updating existing skills and knowledge.